hupili/python-for-data-and-media-communication-gitbook/assignments.md

 ## Assignment 2 -- Data analysis, visualisation and presentation

-**NOTE**: this section is to be further specified.
-Please check back later.
+Deadline: **Nov 23, 2018 (Fri)**

 The core objective of this assignment is to make a **reproducible** and **data-driven** report in jupyter notebook, with pandas, matplotlib, seaborn, networkx, nltk, ...

-Requirements:
+Basic requirements:

-- Base on the dataset from Assignment 1.
-You can enrich it if necessary.
+- The analysis and visualisation is based on the dataset from Assignment 1.
+You can enrich it if needed.
-- 3 story points
+- Find 3 story points from data, and present it with data.
-- 2 types of charts
+- Use at least 2 types of charts.
+- Notebook needs to be legible:
-- Notebook is legible: Put trial & error codes aside; adjust output
+  - Put trial & error codes aside
+  - Adjust/ truncate/ omit long output
-- All auxiliary files, e.g. data, image, codes need to be stored in this folder.
+- All auxiliary files need to be stored in the assignment folder, including data, image, codes, ...
-- The .ipynb notebook should be self-explainary.
+- **Important** The `.ipynb` notebook file should be self-explainary.
 Make sure you can use https://nbviewer.jupyter.org to view it.

 **NOTE**: This is a mini story produced from data.
-The purpose of this assignemnt is to exercise workflow so don't dwell on the content too much if thing the story points are not compelling.
+The purpose of this assignemnt is to exercise workflow so don't dwell on the content too much if you find the story points are not compelling.
+Once you get used to this workflow, you will find it very easy to share ideas/ results and collaborate with others online.
+Again, we do not ask for a _substantial_ story from this assignment.

+Some references from past submissions, with instructor notes:

+- [Hans Rosling tops TED](https://nbviewer.jupyter.org/github/17441781/hkbu-big-data-media/blob/master/home) -- The notebook is in standard format and highly legible.
+Headlines (using `##`) present story points directly and follows a data-driven exploratory path.
+Hans Roslig is famous in creative data visualisation for social science.
+He is one of the top cited figures in data journalism courses.
+You should watch all his TED videos.
+- [Analysis of top 200 online novels](https://nbviewer.jupyter.org/github/DaisyZhongDai/hkbu-big-data-media/blob/master/homework3/Top%20200%20online%20novels.ipynb) -- Having **annotations** in bar chart and leveraging word cloud (beyond then course schedule) are two technical advantages.
+We encourage you to go beyond our class and find other useful libraries.
+You can learn with online samples and tutorials.
+The annotation of "mode (most frequent value) of book length" is newsworthy.
+It clearly shows that online novels follow certain pattern and may be an indicator of "factory production".
+However, histogram could be misleading sometimes, a serious researcher would checkout other alternatives of bin segments (size and boundary), but that is not required in assignment 3 as this is just a mini story.
+- [Chengdu scenic points](https://nbviewer.jupyter.org/github/marla322/hkbu-big-data-media/blob/master/HW3/pandas_chengdu.ipynb) -- The technical plus is to use `plotly`, which can generate interactive plots very easily.
+Those charts can also be published online using [GitHub Pages](https://github.com/hupili/python-for-data-and-media-communication-gitbook/blob/master/notes-week-00.md#github-pages). `Out[4]` and `Out[11]` could be improved, though.
+In the exploration stage, you may have some lengthy output cells.
+In the final product notebook, you can use `.head()`, `.tail()` or list-slicing to only present a few smaple data.
+That improves the legibility.

 ## Notes on Bonus Question